-2. TSSU Childcare Fund Terms of Reference
+TSSU Childcare Fund Terms of Reference

-All TSSU Members as defined by the TSSU bylaws with children under the age of 13, or those with children requiring additional care due to a physical or developmental disability up to the age of 18, are eligible to apply.
+All TSSU Members as defined by the TSSU bylaws with children under the age of 13, or those with children requiring additional care due to a physical, mental, or developmental disability up to the age of 18, are eligible to apply.

-Funds will be provided for one month of childcare based on prevailing SFU Child Care Society (CCS) rates according to the age of each child on the first day of the semester.
-Funds will be allocated according to the following tiers (corresponding to the SFU Child Care Society fee structure): 0-36 months, 3-5 years, 5-12 years.
+Funds will be provided based on SFU Childcare Society (CCS) rates as at September 1, 2017 according to the age of each child on the first day of the semester.
+Funds will be allocated according to the following tiers (corresponding to the SFU CCS fee structure): 0-36 months, 3-5 years, 5-12 years.
 The SFU CCS UniverCity 0-36 month and 3-5 year programmes will be used as the basis for those respective tiers.
-In the case of children with special needs, including those over the age of 13 who require funds will be provided based on the 0 - 36 month rate.
+In the case of children with special needs, including those over the age of 13, funds will be provided based on the 0-36 month rate.

-For greater clarity, the 0-36 month rate applies from birth until the date beyond the child's third birthday, the 3-5 year rate applies from the child's 3rd birthday until the day before their 5th birthday and the 5-12 year rate from their 5th birthday until the day before their 13th birthday.
+For greater clarity, the 0-36 month rate applies from birth until the day before the child's third birthday, the 3-5 year rate applies from the child's 3rd birthday until the day before their 5th birthday and the 5-12 year rate from their 5th birthday until the day before their 13th birthday.
+Where a child is born during the semester, the rate shall be prorated based on the number of weeks the child is born into the semester.
+So, a child born in the 7th week of a 17 week semester, would receive 11 weeks / 17 weeks \sim 65% of the rate.

-Effective for the Summer 2017 disbursement rates shall be:
+Effective Fall 2018 disbursement rates shall be: